jdfr/Slic3r/README.standalone.md

 ### COMPILING COMMAND-LINE STANDALONE SLICER ###

-In Windows, Slic3r's C++ sources do not compile at the moment in Visual Studio, so mingw-64 is required.
+In Windows, Slic3r's C++ sources do not compile easily in Visual Studio, so mingw-64 is pretty much required (it is NOT intended to be compiled in 32-bit mode!).
 This project can also be compiled in Linux/GCC.

 steps: